 - Resting your GamerScore on a number that isn't a multiple of 5 will likely cause a modicum of annoyance.
 Harmonix played on this obsession with nice, neat numbers with Rock Band 3 where there is an easy-to-earn Achievement worth 4 GS (you're likely to stumble on it during your first couple of plays).
 To get that number to a smooth 10 and set the universe back in order you have to earn a 6 point Achievement for linking your account with the Rock Band website for stat tracking.

-- Double Dragon Neon gives you 1 GP for starting the game, with the Big Bad mocking you with a "Now finish what you started!" by clearing the game and defeating the Big Bad, you get 4 GP.
-Not too tough, but very Troll.
+- Double Dragon Neon gives you 1 GS for starting the game, with the Big Bad mocking you with a "Now finish what you started!" as its description.
+Clearing the game and defeating the Big Bad will net you the remaining 19 GS.
+Not too tough, but very annoying.